cvent/octopus-deploy-cookbook/README.md

   server 'https://octopus.example.com'
   api_key '12345678910'
   roles ['database']
-  # You can set polling to true for a polling tentacle setup
+  # You can set polling to true for a polling Tentacle setup
   # polling true
 end
 ```